stroud4europe/stroud4europe.github.io/_stories/AGM_Talk.md

 However, there are glimmers of hope for pro Europeans -  with current problems of empty shelves, petrol and energy crises and poor international relations , all being exacerbated by Brexit.

-We need to show “persistence beats resistance” by following up Brexit impacts issue by issue.
+We need to show “persistence beats resistance” by following up Brexit impacts, issue by issue.

 Few people will enjoy hearing about the Customs Union and Single Market.
 We have to target in particular the middle 40% “floating voters” with issues we can all identify with.